 “We now have one place to see which providers are offering specific programs and services, what contract they’re being paid under, and other crucial information,” says Andrea Bustamante, Executive Director of Community Schools Student Services.
 “This used to be a very paper-heavy process, and Salesforce has allowed us to almost entirely digitize it.
 We’re able to systematically track data points around our interactions with the service providers in a way that we weren’t easily able to before.”

 After successfully developing this first piece, OUSD then focused its efforts on creating a solution that could more efficiently link these providers to students, to ensure no student falls through the cracks.
-The result has been an intervention management tool referred to as the COST tool because of its usage by the Coordination of Services Team (COST)—the individuals who coordinate school-wide efforts focused on making sure students are successful in school and life.
+The result has been a student support solution built on the Salesforce platform that’s used by the Coordination of Services Team (COST)—the individuals who coordinate school-wide efforts focused on making sure students are successful in school and life.

 “Salesforce helps us move students through that referral process faster and facilitate more effective matches with the services they need,” says Bustamante.
-“Teachers can use the COST tool to enable referrals in just a few clicks and quickly get updates on where students are in the process.”
+“Teachers can use the student support solution to enable referrals in just a few clicks and quickly get updates on where students are in the process.”